markjaquith/WordPress-Plugin-Directory-Slurper/README.markdown

 ### How much disk space do I need? ###

-As of late 2013, it takes up about 12GB.
+As of February 2017, the script will download about 14 GB of zip files.
+When unpacked, they will take up 32 GB of space.

 ### Something went wrong, how do I do a partial update? ###